Getting To The Heart Of Loneliness & Depression During COVID

 Before COVID-19, 8.5% of adults reported symptoms of depression, compared to 27.8% during the pandemic, including mild cases (16.2% before, 24.6% during) and severe ones (0.7% before, 5.1% during).

-Depression in non-Hispanic Asians increased from 4.4% prior to COVID to 23.1% during the pandemic, which may be in part due to social stigma and unfair discrimination over the virus’ origin.
+Depression in non-Hispanic Asians increased from 4.4% prior to COVID to 23.1% during the pandemic, which may be in part due to social stigma and unfair discrimination over the virus’ origin as we talked about in this article on loneliness among Asians and Asian Americans.

 Women faced a greater increase in depression (10.1% before the pandemic and 33.3% during) compared to men (6.9% before the pandemic and 21.9% during).